abhi647/Blockchain_advance/readme.md

 ## Create your first editor

-* Create a file MyContract.sol
+* Create a file MyContract.so
 * Enter the following code
 * ```
   // SPDX-License-Identifier: GPL-3.0